Generic Name: cilostazol (sye-LOE-sta-zol)

 - Cilostazol may rarely lower the ability of your body to fight infection.
 Avoid contact with people who have colds or infections.
 Tell your doctor if you notice signs of infection like fever, sore throat, rash, or chills.

-- Lab tests, including complete blood cell counts, may be performed while you take cilostazol.
+- Lab tests may be performed while you take cilostazol.
 These tests may be used to monitor your condition or check for side effects.
 Be sure to keep all doctor and lab appointments.

 - PREGNANCY AND BREAST-FEEDING: If you are pregnant or become pregnant, contact your doctor.
 You will need to discuss the benefits and risks of taking cilostazol while you are pregnant.
-It is not known if cilostazol is found in breast milk.
+It is not known if this medicine is found in breast milk.
 Do not breast-feed while you are taking cilostazol.

 Possible side effects of cilostazol: